kuraro0806/Testshim/measure/README.md

 #### Run **run.sh**

-The command to run is as follows.
+The command to run is as follows:

 `sudo ./run.sh c_src/*`